 The protection of GNSS signals from harmful interference is of major concern to aviation.
 GNSS signal levels at the aircraft receiver are of very low level (in the order of –160 dBW) and, despite receiver signal processing having high interference rejection properties, the system is vulnerable to other in-band signals and to spurious signals from non-aviation systems operating in adjacent bands.
 Additionally, the GNSS antenna placement on the aircraft and how its signal interfaces with other on-board radio systems require extreme care and careful design to ensure that the system can deliver the required performance on a continuous basis.
 The characteristics and protection of GNSS are addressed in a number of ITU-R Recommendations (see below) and specific studies have been made of the compatibility of GNSS with other systems to determine whether sharing is safe.
 In respect of the total radio environment in which GPS must operate, the aggregate sum of all interferences is of major importance.
 For this reason, aviation has pressed for the inclusion of a safety margin factor in all assessments for individual interfering systems.
 ICAO policy supports a factor of 6 to 10 dB for this feature.
 General details of some of the interference scenarios already identified are given below:

-Sharing with fixed services

-The band 1 559–1 610 MHz is also shared with the fixed service under Footnotes 5.362B and 5.362C in a large number of countries (fifty-two).
-ICAO’s concerns on this use have been expressed at a number of ITU conferences.
-This use by the fixed service, which is confined to parts of Europe and the Middle East, is well established and of long standing.
-Studies presented to ITU WP8D have indicated the need for a separation between the fixed service location and the GNSS reception point of line of sight.
-This effectively makes GNSS unusable over a major part of Europe and the Middle East.
-The ICAO Position for a removal of the fixed service from the GNSS band resulted in the acceptance by most administrations at WRC-2000 that these fixed services should be ceased.
-Footnotes 5.362B and 5.362C were agreed to at this conference to place a final date of 2015 for the removal of all of these services.
-At WRC-07, the secondary status of the fixed service in a large number of countries was confirmed.
-In a small number of countries, however, the reversion date to secondary status is 2010.
-As of 2010, the fixed service operates in this band on a secondary status on a global basis; as from 2015 the allocation to the fixed service will no longer be valid.
-However, actual removal of the fixed service needs to be confirmed.
-The secondary allocation to the fixed services still presents a threat; therefore, cessation of operation is important.

 Hand-held devices in the band 1 610–1 626.5 MHz